-To provide professional training for students who plan to enter economics careers and to provide the necessary background for the student who plans to pursue graduate work in the field of economics.
+Management Degree Type Bachelor of Science Objective: To provide professional training for students who plan to enter management careers and to provide the necessary background for the student who plans to pursue graduate work in the field.

 Requirements: 54 credits; completion of the prescribed courses.
 Students must maintain a minimum GPA of 2.5 and receive a grade of C- or higher in all classes designated in the major.